 We expect that higher health care costs and greater utilization of health care services would increase the cost of BIL and PIP claims.
 However, information on consumer prices for medical care is not published at the state level and utilization of health care is affected by many factors such as access to medical facilities and health insurance coverage.

-Understanding the limitations of the data available, we compare the percentage of the Gross Domestic Product (GDP) allocated to health care services nationally and in Michigan.
-The GDP for health care consists of three categories of spending: ambulatory health care services, hospitals, and nursing home and residential care.
+Understanding the limitations of the data available, we compare the percentage of the Gross

-Figure V.8 provides statistics on relative health care expenditures for the years 2010-2021 in Michigan and the U.S. The data indicate that relative health care spending is somewhat higher in Michigan than it is nationally.
+Domestic Product (GDP) allocated to health care services nationally and in Michigan.
+The is somewhat higher in Michigan than it is nationally.
 Nationally, health care expenditures as a percentage of GDP ranged from 6.6% to 7.0% over this period.
 In Michigan, this percentage ranged from 8.1% to 8.4%.
-This lends support to the contention that the cost of health care services or greater utilization of these services contributed to higher PIP claim costs in Michigan.
+This lends support to the contention that the cost of health care services or greater utilization of these services have contributed to higher PIP claim costs in Michigan.